UAlbanyArchives/mailbagit/docs/cfp.md

 ---
 layout: page
-title: Call for Participation
+title: Call for Participation (closed)
 permalink: /cfp/
-nav_order: 5
+nav_order: 6
 ---

-# Call for Participation - Mailbag Specification Working Meeting
+# Call for Participation - Mailbag Specification Working Meeting (closed)

 The M.E.
 Grenander Department of Special Collections & Archives at the University at Albany, SUNY, seeks community members to participate in a working meeting to assist the Mailbag Project in writing the Mailbag specification.